AshCoolman/tc-39-es7-promise-all-resolver/README.md

-# Tc-39 suggesting: promise.all result not limited to an Array
+# Tc-39 suggesting: type of promise.all result extended from Array to any in-built Javascript iterator

 ## intro